jpjones76/SeisIO.jl/docs/ISSUES.md

 # Known Issues

 ## Oustanding
-* ``wseis`` cannot write a SeisData object if a channel contains no data.
+* ``wseis`` cannot write a SeisData object if one channel contains no data.
 * It's not clear whether or not `SeedLink!` works with `mode="FETCH"`.
+This mode appears to always close connections immediately without returning data.
+* `FDSNevq` makes no checks for duplicate events; using keyword `src="all"` is likely to yield duplicates.

 ## External to SeisIO
-* Some data channels IDs in SeedLink are not unique or are duplicates with different LOC fields in `:id`.
+1. Some data channels IDs in SeedLink are not unique, or are duplicates with different LOC fields in `:id`.
-  + This appears to happen when one stations transmits data in real time to multiple networks.
+  * This appears to happen with stations that transmit to multiple data centers, e.g., jointly operated by multiple networks.
-  + The workaround is to always specify a location code in request strings.
+  * Workaround: set a location code in the appropriate request strings.

-## Possibly resolved
-* Rarely, `SeedLink!` used to cause a Julia session to hang by failing to initialize a connection.
-(Last seen July 2017)